-I, , have read and understood the standards and guidelines outlined in this Child Safeguarding Policy.
+I have read and understood the standards and guidelines outlined in this Child Safeguarding Policy.
 I agree with the principles contained therein and accept the importance of implementing child safeguarding policies and practice while associated with War Child Canada.

-I further understand that in agreeing to the principles set out in the Child Safeguarding Policy, I commit to following all the guidelines contained therein, including but not limited to the communications guidelines on case studies and photography, and acknowledge the need for informed consent from children and the care givers in all cases.
-Signature Date
+I further understand that adherence to the War Child Canada Child Safeguarding Policy could involve undergoing a criminal record check and disclosure.